tadorfer/protlearn/README.md

 # protlearn

-protlearn is a Python package for preprocessing amino acid sequences (i.e. proteins and peptides) and subsequent feature engineering.
+protlearn is a Python package for the preprocessing, feature engineering, and visualization of amino acid sequences (i.e. proteins and peptides).
 Its functions are particularly suited for the preparation of classification and regression tasks.

 ## Installation